 Students enrolled in curriculum programs who wish to take course work at another college for transfer back to Wilson Community College for credit toward graduation are strongly encouraged to discuss such with their academic advisor prior to registration at the other college.
 This is to better ensure transferability of credits.
 Also, certain key courses are required to be taken at Wilson Community College.

-The first step toward successful completion of college coursework is knowing where you need to start.
-Placement tests give us that vital piece of information.
-The scores are used for academic placement in English, math, reading, and computer skills courses.
-They are not used for admissions decisions.
+The first step toward successful completion of college coursework is knowing where you need to begin.
+These assessments enable the student to enroll in subjects at a point that is aligned with his/her achievement level as indicated by the placement test score.
+The scores are used for academic placement in English, math, reading, computer skills, and biology courses; they are not used for admissions decisions.

-All students who wish to enroll in the College must take these placement tests, unless
+All students who wish to enroll at the College must take these placement tests, unless the following allow for exemption:

 Student financial aid is available to those with demonstrated need.
-In the most recent year, almost $3 million dollars in student aid was administered through the College Financial Aid Office, with approximately 60% of the curriculum student body on one form of student aid or another.
+In the most recent year, approximately $6 million dollars in student aid was administered annually through the College Financial Aid Office, with approximately 65% of the curriculum student body on one form of student aid or another.
 The overwhelming majority of that aid is from federal programs.

 You will register for classes during pre-determined registration periods before the beginning of each semester.